 GP-EIMS and GP-PIMS show superior performance consistently for both simple and cumulative regret, particularly compared with other theoretically guaranteed methods.
 Both GP-EIMS and GP-PIMS are based on the posterior sample of $g^*_t$ and show similar results in these experiments, although GP-EIMS chooses a larger $\sigma_{t-1}(\*x_t)$ compared with GP-PIMS, due to the formulation of the AF.

 We performed the experiments for the Mat\'ern kernels $k_{\rm Mat}(\*x, \*x^\prime) = \frac{2^{1 - \nu}}{\Gamma(\nu)} \left( \sqrt{2 \nu} \frac{\| \*x - \*x^\prime \|}{\ell} \right)^\nu K_\nu\left( \sqrt{2 \nu} \frac{\| \*x - \*x^\prime \|}{\ell} \right)$, where $\Gamma(\cdot)$ and $K_\nu(\cdot)$ are the gamma function and the modified Bessel function, and several benchmark functions from \url{https://www.sfu.ca/~ssurjano/optimization.html}.
 These experiments are shown in Appendix~\ref{app:additional_experiment}.
-In the experiments for the Mat\'ern kernels, we can observe a similar tendency to the experiments for the SE kernel.
+In the experiments for the Mat\'ern kernels, we observed a similar tendency to the experiments for the SE kernel.
 In the experiments for the benchmark functions, we confirmed that all BO methods perform well in most cases since we employed heuristic parameter settings for GP-UCB, IRGP-UCB, and GP-EI-$\mu^{\rm max}$.
-On the other hand, GP-TS, GP-PIMS, and GP-EIMS show good performance without heuristic tunings, and GP-PIMS and GP-EIMS show superior or comparable performance to GP-TS.
+On the other hand, GP-TS, GP-PIMS, and GP-EIMS show good performance without heuristic tuning, and GP-PIMS and GP-EIMS exhibit superior or comparable performance to GP-TS.